Healthy Homes Assessment Glengarry

 What We Do

-As building inspectors, we deal with all the issues that come with specialist home examinations.
-We’re there to ensure that you make the correct decision when purchasing your next property.
+As building inspectors, we handle all components of professional home examinations.
+We’re here to ensure that you make the best choice when it comes to buying your next home.

-We value your money, and undertake detailed examinations to make sure you don’t get any unexpected or expensive unpleasant surprises, so you are able to relax and focus on the exciting aspects of owning or purchasing an house.
+We take your investment seriously We conduct detailed checks to make sure you don’t get any unexpected or expensive expenses, which means you can relax and focus on the fun aspects of buying or owning the house.

-We specialise in a variety of solutions to make sure that you are completely informed about the condition of any property you might be contemplating buying or selling in addition to other solutions.
+We specialise in a range of services to ensure you are fully updated on the condition of any property you may be thinking of buying or selling along with other services.

-With our systemised approach to your inspection of your home and the most up-to-date software technology that incorporates digital images into your Report, you are able to actually see any issues that could be identified.
-Because of our detailed reporting it’s easy to understand why we receive so many clients who recommend our services to their family and acquaintances.
+Our systematic approach to your inspection of your home as well as the latest technology in software with digital photos embedded into your Report, you are able to actually see any issues discovered.
+Because of our comprehensive report, it is no wonder that we get so many clients recommending our services to their family and acquaintances.

 Comprehensive Home Inspections